Stay in Touch

 Using The Tuxedo Gardener raised bed system provides a method to keep your new growing medium from coming into direct contact with your soil.

-Unfortunately, an abundance of heavy-duty cardboard from appliances and furniture will make an excellent barrier between the old and new growing medium.
+An abundance of heavy-duty cardboard from appliances and furniture will make an excellent barrier between the old and new growing medium.

 The cardboard will also keep the weed from growing up through the growing medium.

 Find some uncontaminated building materials you can use to construct raised beds if possible.
 Creating a raised bed between 28″ to 30″ high works best.
+A higher-raised bed offers many benefits over the lower ones.

 To see how this all works, the book The Tuxedo Gardener, available on Amazon.com, has a detailed system to make urban farming economical.